Surf Taco

 Surf Taco is a chain of Mexican-Californian cuisine-style restaurants located primarily in the Jersey Shore area.
 The food served is also described as Coastal Cuisine.
 It was founded by Robert Nagel, in 2001.
 There are presently fourteen restaurants.

-Main categories of food include: tacos, burritos, wraps, smoothies, salads, quesadillas, side kicks (extra chips and salsa, chicken fingers, etc.), and "tsunamis" which are oversized burritos of grilled chicken, rice, beans, jack & cheddar cheeses, lettuce, sour cream, & salsa wrapped in two extra large flour tortillas, served wet topped with guacamole, sour cream & Pico de Gallo.
+Main categories of food include: tacos, burritos, wraps, smoothies, salads, quesadillas, and side kicks (extra chips and salsa, chicken fingers, etc).

 In 2009, the New York Times called the food "cross-generationally irresistible."